 Water-soluble vitamins include vitamin C and B-vitamins (these are B1, B2, B3, B5, B6, B7, B9, and B12).
 When it comes to water-soluble vitamins, it generally doesn’t matter whether you take these with or without a meal.
 That being said, some researchers advise taking vitamin B12 with food for better absorption.
 But you should note that because they dissolve in water, they aren’t stored in the body.
 This means that we should get a sufficient amount of these types of vitamins every day.

 If you experience an upset stomach or other digestive issues it may be a good idea for you to try taking your supplements with food.

 Natural supplements are meant to “supplement” a healthy diet and lifestyle, not replace one.
 Remember that you should be aiming to meet most of your basic nutritional needs by eating a varied, well-balanced, and healthy diet.

 Taking supplements can help you meet those needs or provide you with ingredients that may be difficult to include in your diet.
 For example, natural extracts such as apple cider vinegar, turmeric, elderberry, or reishi and lion’s mane mushrooms all come with wellness-boosting benefits.
 Mushroom supplements, for example, may help to support your cognition, mood, stress and enhance immune support.
-Read more about the top mushroom supplements and their health benefits here or check out our brand new Mushroom Extract Gummies!
+Read more about the top mushroom supplements and their health benefits here.

 In most cases, you’re more likely to reap the most benefits when you balance your supplement routine with a healthy lifestyle that includes getting plenty of rest, exercising regularly, staying hydrated, and eating as balanced a diet as possible.